apalkowski/vaxcollapse/README.md

 - [pandas](https://pandas.pydata.org)
 - [tqdm](https://github.com/tqdm/tqdm)

-We thank all their contributors and maintainers!
+We wish to thank all their contributors and maintainers!

 ## License